-Low selectivity of membrane processes and the inherent trade-off between permeability and selectivity of artificial membranes
+The limited selectivity of membrane processes and the inherent permeability–selectivity trade‑off of artificial membranes

-We aim to support the development of solutions that tackle climate change impacts, meet the tightening water and wastewater treatment legislation, remove micropollutants from the water cycle, prevent industrial pollution and promote responsible consumption and production.
+By closing these gaps, we aim to foster solutions that mitigate climate‑change impacts, meet increasingly stringent water and wastewater regulations, remove micropollutants from the water cycle, prevent industrial pollution, and promote responsible consumption and production.

-We focus our research at the intersection between colloid and interface science, data science, and water and environmental engineering, tackling the specific challenges of:
+Our research advances membrane science at the intersection of interfacial and colloid science, data science, and water and environmental engineering.
+We address:

 Research Areas

-In our work, data science often converges data from laboratory experiments, numerical simulations, and physical models, accelerating the discovery and practical application of artificial membranes.
+Our work applies machine learning to integrate laboratory experiments, numerical simulations, and physical models, accelerating the discovery and deployment of artificial membranes and separation processes.

 Electromembrane processes

-Data-driven control of pressure and gravity-driven membrane systems
+Machine‑learning‑based control of pressure‑ and gravity‑driven membrane systems

-Transport characterisation of nanofiltration membranes quantitatively corrected for concentration polarisation
+Transport characterisation of nanofiltration membranes with quantitative correction for concentration polarisation

-Fine ion separations due to superposition of electroosmosis and ion concentration polarisation
+Fine ion separation achieved through the superposition of electroosmosis and ion concentration polarisation

 Electrochemical oxidation of organofluoride micropollutants in membrane reactors